thepackett/BevyAssetsScratchpad/README.md

 - Saver: Translates from asset to bytes.
 - AssetServer: Used to load assets.

+TODO:
+- Adding the asset plugin is a requirement.
+- Describe AssetProcessor behavior

 This system is increadibly flexible, but it is worth noting that saving is unnecessarily coupled to processing.